-Among the different foliar spray of nutrients the growth attributes viz, plant height (59.46 cm) obtained was significantly more due to 2% foliar spray of urea than the other treatments.
+Among the different treatment combinations the growth attributes viz., plant height (59.46 cm) obtained was significantly more due to 2% foliar spray of urea than the other treatments.
 It might be due to availability of nitrogen through foliar spray of urea.
 Nitrogen increases photosynthetic activity and helps in maintaining auxin level, which might have resulted in better plant height.
 Number of branches plant (6.95), leaf area (10.63 dm2) and dry matter accumulation per plant (26.07 g) were found significantly maximum with the application of 1% foliar spray of 19:19:19.
-Increase in dry matter production plant inght be due to higher proportion of nutrients in the foliar fertilization might have enhanced the crop growth, photosynthetic activity which led to better supply of carbohydrates and ultimately
+This increase in dry matter production plant is due to higher proportion of nutrients in the foliar fertilization that enhanced the crop growth and photosynthetic activity which leads to better supply of carbohydrates and ultimately higher dry matter production per plant.
+Thakur et al. (2017) concluded that foliar spray of 2% 19:19:19 in blackgram recorded higher plant height (29.2 cm), leaf area index (2.83 dm2) and dry matter plant over control.
+The results are in line with findings of Ullasa et al. (2016).